lwgover/Teaching/1/README.md

 ## 🤖 Math 2: The squeakuel
 Java has a class called math that is automatically imported into every project you make.
 To learn the difference between static and non-static variables and functions, we're going to make our own.
+1. Make a class called Math2
+2. Math2 is going to have some public static final fields: `PI` and `e`. initialize these variables to their proper values
+3. Math2 is going to have a static function `min(int a, int b)` which returns the minimum of two variables.
+Write this function.
+4. Math2 is going to have a static function `max(int a, int b)` which returns the maximum of two variables.
+Write this function.
+5. explain why these functions are static
+6. (optional) add some more static functions to this class that would normally be in Math.